awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

    AWS CloudFormation shows the **CREATE\_IN\_PROGRESS** status for approximately three minutes\.
 The status changes to **CREATE\_COMPLETE**\.

-1. Repeat this procedure in *every* account that you want to target to run multi\-Region and multi\-account Automations\.
+1. Repeat this procedure in *every* account that you want to target to run multi\-Region and multi\-account automations\.

 1. Download the [AWS\-SystemManager\-AutomationAdministrationRole\.zip folder](samples/AWS-SystemManager-AutomationAdministrationRole.zip) and repeat this procedure for the **AWS\-SystemManager\-AutomationAdministrationRole** role\.
 You only need to create the **AWS\-SystemManager\-AutomationAdministrationRole** role in the Automation management account\.
 **Note**
-The IAM user or role you use to run a multi\-Region or multi\-account Automation must have the `iam:PassRole` permission for the `AWS-SystemManager-AutomationAdministrationRole` role\.
+The IAM user or role you use to run a multi\-Region or multi\-account automation must have the `iam:PassRole` permission for the `AWS-SystemManager-AutomationAdministrationRole` role\.
 We recommend not changing the role name as specified in the template to something besides `AWS-SystemsManager-AutomationAdministrationRole`\.
-Otherwise, your multi\-Region and multi\-account Automation workflows might fail\.
+Otherwise, your multi\-Region and multi\-account automations might fail\.

-## Run an Automation in multiple Regions and accounts \(console\)<a name="systems-manager-automation-multiple-accounts-and-regions-executing"></a>
+## Run an automation in multiple Regions and accounts \(console\)<a name="systems-manager-automation-multiple-accounts-and-regions-executing"></a>

-The following procedure describes how to use the Systems Manager console to run an Automation in multiple Regions and accounts from the Automation management account\.
+The following procedure describes how to use the Systems Manager console to run an automation in multiple Regions and accounts from the Automation management account\.

 **Before You Begin**
 Before you complete the following procedure, note the following information:
-+ AWS account IDs or OUs where you want to run the Automation\.
++ AWS account IDs or OUs where you want to run the automation\.
-+ [Regions supported by Systems Manager](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) where you want to run the Automation\.
++ [Regions supported by Systems Manager](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) where you want to run the automation\.
-+ The tag key and the tag value, or the name of the resource group, where you want to run the Automation\.
++ The tag key and the tag value, or the name of the resource group, where you want to run the automation\.

-**To run an Automation workflow in multiple Regions and accounts**
+**To run an automation in multiple Regions and accounts**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.